Samsung/kflat/doc/Startup_Android.md

 repo sync -j32
 ```

-If you don't have `repo` you might want to download the lanucher from [here](https://source.android.com/setup/develop#installing-repo).
+If you don't have `repo` you might want to download the launcher from [here](https://source.android.com/setup/develop#installing-repo).

 Next download Linux kernel sources for the emulator:
 ```bash